Bluefalcon04v/Python_Projects/README.md

 - **Typing game**
   > This game is for me to Improve my typing speed, i'm really slow at this most probably a bird will able to type faster than me 😥
   >
   > Anyways in this game computer will generate random case sensitive letters one by one and we have to try to score more and more with better accuracy.
+Within the given time
 - **Stone, Paper, Scissor game**
   > Got bored by Playing Stone-Paper-Scissor with other humans?
 If that so i got your back Play it with your device with the help of my code.
   >